cainebenoy/blockchain-voting-dapp-v3/docs/supabase-schema.md

 - The backend never stores Aadhaar IDs in logs; it writes an SHA-256 hash in the audit log for privacy.
 - Ensure your service role key is used server-side only and not exposed to browsers.
 - Use Row Level Security (RLS) as appropriate; backend uses the service role to update `has_voted`.

+See also: `docs/RECEIPTS.md` for the `receipts` table schema and RLS notes.